sogaiu/janet-glossary/README.md

   channel for anotrher.)
 They are wrappers around file descriptors and operate on streams of bytes.
 Streams can communicate across threads, processes, and across the network.

+* string - a Janet data structure consisting of an immutable sequence of bytes.
+There are two literal forms.
+One form is bounded at the start and end by double quotes.
+For the other form, see "long-string".

+* struct - a Janet data structure that is an immutable associative array.
+The literal form is bounded at the start with an opening curly brace and at the end by a closing curly brace.
+Between the braces there can be an even number of Janet expressions.

+* symbol - a Janet data structure consisting of an immutable sequence of bytes, typically used for naming other values.
+The literal form is the sequence of bytes.

+* table - a Janet data structure that is a mutable associative array.
+  XXX: describe literal form?

+## Notes

+May not be helpful to be too dry.
+Providing specific examples and code before definitions may be much more helpful.

 ## Credits